 How Can Fibroids Affect Your Pregnancy?

-- Bleeding: Some fibroids can cause heavy bleeding after delivery.
+Some fibroids can cause heavy bleeding to occur after delivery.

 Fertility is a common concern for many women with fibroids.
-The fibroid size and location can affect fertility and the ability to conceive.
-Submucosal fibroids may increase the likelihood of infertility, because they may block the fallopian tubes.
+The fibroids size and location can affect fertility and the ability to conceive.
+Submucosal fibroids (the least common type of fibroids), may increase the likelihood of infertility, because they may block the Fallopian tubes.
 Fibroids may also distort the uterus, which can negatively impact embryo implantation.
-If you know you have fibroids and you’re planning on getting pregnant, you might find it useful to consult a fibroid specialist.
+If you know you have fibroids and you are planning on getting pregnant soon, you might find it useful to consult with a fibroid specialist.